triggerdotdev/github-issues-to-slack/README.md

 1. Make sure and update the `repo` parameter to point to a GitHub repository you manage by setting the `GITHUB_REPOSITORY` environment variable.
 2. Feel free to customize [postMessage](https://docs.trigger.dev/integrations/apis/slack/actions/post-message) call with more data from the [GitHub IssueEvent](https://docs.trigger.dev/integrations/apis/github/events/issues) and change the channel name.

+You can also do this with [comments](https://docs.trigger.dev/integrations/apis/github/events/issue-comments) , [pull requests](https://docs.trigger.dev/integrations/apis/github/events/pull-requests), and more.

 ## 💻 Run locally

 First, in your terminal of choice, clone the repo and install dependencies: